-Formulas, Calculations and Financial Ratios for the Income Statement
+Formulas, Calculations, and Financial Ratios for the Income Statement

 Income Statement Formulas, Calculations, and Financial Ratios

-- Gross Margin = gross profit ÷ revenue
+- Gross margin = gross profit ÷ revenue

-- Operating Margin = operating income ÷ revenue (also known as operating profit margin)
+- Operating margin (also known as operating profit margin) = operating income ÷ revenue

-- Net Profit Margin = net income (after taxes) ÷ revenue
+- Net profit margin = net income (after taxes) ÷ revenue

-- Return on Equity (ROE) = net profit ÷ average shareholder equity for the period
+- Return on equity (ROE) = net profit ÷ average shareholder equity for the period

-- Asset Turnover = revenue ÷ average assets for the period
+- Asset turnover = revenue ÷ average assets for the period

-Of course, these financial ratios are only the start; a beginner's guide to basic financial analysis.
+Of course, these financial ratios are only the start—a beginner's guide to basic financial analysis.
 The ultimate goal is to get to the point you can calculate something known as owner earnings.
-That is what I am looking for in my own life when I acquire a productive asset as well as the thing I am searching for in our asset management company, Kennon-Green & Co., for private clients who want to invest alongside my family.
-That metric is really attempting to answer the question, "If I owned this asset, how much cash could I extract from it after taking care of necessary expenses, taxes, and maintenance capital expenditures required to keep unit volume steady without harming the competitive position of the enterprise?".
+Popularized by Warren Buffett in the '80s, a company's owner earnings is the net cash flow over the entire life of the business, minus dividends and other reinvestments into the business.
+The metric is attempting to answer the question, "If I owned this asset, how much cash could I extract from it after taking care of necessary expenses, taxes, and maintenance capital expenditures required to keep unit volume steady without harming the competitive position of the enterprise?"

 When you take an owner earnings approach to income statement analysis, you need all three financial statements together—balance sheet, income statement, and cash flow statements—as well as the ability to discount cash flows to come up with a net present value.
 The objective is then to pay a fair or reasonable price for the business with a heavy emphasis on companies that appear to be both quantitatively and qualitatively higher in quality.
 That's the end game.
-That's the ultimate prize for a financial analyst and, in actuality, can be applied to real estate investments as well as equities.
+That's the ultimate prize for a financial analyst and the method can be applied to real estate investments as well as equities.